-This is a case about whether municipal employees have a permanent, prospective, and perpetual right to inflate their lifetime pension benefits by treating one-time cash payouts for accrued leave as part of their salary or wages for pension purposes.
-The Court of Appeals correctly rejected this blatant attempt to "constitutionalize" pension spiking because, under the plain terms of the City's retirement plan, one-time cash payouts for unused leave are not pensionable "compensation."
-There is no split of authority over this question, nor any novel legal issue at play.
-The Court should deny review.
+The plaintiffs asked the courts to recognize a permanent, prospective, perpetual right for municipal employees to artificially inflate their pensions by treating one-time cash payouts for accrued leave as part of their salary or wages for pension purposes.
+Both the superior court and court of appeals correctly rejected this attempt to "constitutionalize" pension spiking because, under the plain terms of the City's retirement plan, one-time cash payouts for unused leave are not pensionable "compensation."